gogames/session/README.md

 session provider
 ===

+### Features

-* Stand alone, not coupled with cookie.
+* Stand alone, not coupled with cookie which is annoying...

 * Thread safe